slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - Collection types must not be used for any attribute.
 A relation of one-to-many cardinality must be created instead.

 ### Code Artefacts
-Except where explicitly specified, the following artefacts should have the following properties:
-- The names must:
-	- demonstrate the intent of the artefact
-	-

 #### Packages
 Packages are containers and must group functionality accordingly.